nac0512/API-Recipe-Project/README.md

 * The first view presented to the user will be two radio options for meal or drink, and a search bar.

-* The user will enter a search word, i.e, pasta, chocolate, cocktail, and hit the search button.
+* The user will select a recipe type, enter a search word, i.e, pasta, chocolate, cocktail, and hit the search button.

-* The search terms will be sent to an API and if there are results, they will be presented to the user.
+* The search terms will be sent to an API and if there are results, they will be presented to the user in the form of a thumbnail and title list.

+* To see more information about a specific recipe, the user must click on the desired thumbnail.

 * If there are no results, the user will be notified to try again.